OctopusSolutionsEngineering/OctopusCopilot/README.md

 in [outboundips.txt](outboundips.txt).
 These IP addresses must be placed into an allowlist for any Octopus instance the extension will interact with.

+Note that Octopus cloud instances do not need to take any additional action to grant the extension access.

 # Test web site

 The primary interface for this agent is via the GitHub Copilot chat.
 This requires individual users to be invited to